Toni-SM/skrl/docs/source/modules/skrl.agents.base_class.rst

       # function annotations
       from typing import Union, Dict

-      import gym
-      from skrl.env import Environment      # 'from ...env import Environment' (in the agents/custom_agent directory) from skrl.memories import Memory      # 'from ...memories import Memory' (in the agents/custom_agent directory) from skrl.models.torch import Model   # 'from ...models.torch import Model' (in the agents/custom_agent directory)

       import torch

+      from skrl.env.torch import Wrapper        # 'from ...env.torch import Wrapper' (in the agents/torch/custom_agent directory)
+      from skrl.memories.torch import Memory    # 'from ...memories.torch import Memory' (in the agents/torch/custom_agent directory)
+      from skrl.models.torch import Model       # 'from ...models.torch import Model' (in the agents/torch/custom_agent directory)

-      from skrl.agents.base import Agent    # 'from .. import Agent' (in the agents/custom_agent directory)
+      from skrl.agents.torch.base import Agent    # 'from .. import Agent' (in the agents/torch/custom_agent directory)

       # default agent configuration
       DEFAULT_CONFIG = {